 These groups take themselves to be carrying out the loved ones’ wishes, at least in part.
 It is what the victims “would have wanted.”
 The problem is that the living must extrapolate the wishes of the dead.
 Victims of mass shootings didn’t want to be killed in a mass shooting.
 That is safe to say.
 But would they want their family members to become gun control activists?

 If we want to be consistent, what about the people who plunge into gun control activism only when their loved one is shot?
 Did the underlying change of opinion come about in the right way?
-A progressive might say that even if the journey wasn’t ideal, it is at least good that the conservative reached the right destination.
-Perhaps the same is true of the gun control activist.
-But not everyone can have that journey.
+Not everyone can have that journey.
 Progress depends on people changing their minds without a personal connection.

 If I’m killed in a mass shooting, I do not want my loved ones to extrapolate new political views from my death.
 It is a matter of chance that I was the one who died.
 Yet my loved ones will claim that their new or reaffirmed views are based on good general principles.
 If so, what stops them from accepting the principles now?

 This is what I hope people will take from my death.
 No need to extrapolate.

 1. There is No Gun Debate

 The standard NRA tactics show that the gun debate does not function through reasons or argument.
 This is equivalent to saying that there is no gun debate.